WayneRiesterer/node-express-angular-cli-seed/README.md

-# WrMeanSeed
+# Express/Angular CLI Seed

+Seed project that integrates the Angular CLI with NodeJS/Express.

+## Yarn

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was put together using yarn rather than npm.

+Run `npm install -g yarn`

+## Serving the application

+Two sections below outline how to run this project for development and production.

+It will take some time for the Angular application to build, so if it doesn't show up in the browser, wait for a while and then refresh it.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `yarn serve-dev` for a dev server.
+Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

+## Production server

+Run `yarn serve-prod`.

+This will build the Angular application using `ng build --prod` enabling minification and Ahead-Of-Time (AOT) compilation.
+It will then serve up on `localhost:3000`

+## API

+The api is accessed using the path `localhost:3000/api`.
+I've include a stub just to show that it works.

 ## Code scaffolding